Philip Arps: Parole breaches

-Arps was released from prison in January 2020, his release being automatic, having served half of a sentence of less than two years.
+Arps was automatically released from prison in January 2020, having served half of a sentence of less than two years.
 Release conditions were imposed, including wearing a GPS monitor, making no contact with members of the Muslim community, and not owning or using firearms.
 He unsuccessfully appealed against these conditions with a judge noting Arps's "deep-seated enmity towards people of the Muslim and Jewish faiths" as a reason to retain them.
 In August 2020 he was arrested and appeared in court after visiting a home brew store next door to Linwood Islamic Centre (Mosque).
 Charges were dropped because although the GPS evidence showed Arps within 17m of the mosque, there was no proof that he made contact with any members of its community.
 Corrections were made to pay $3,000 towards Arps's costs.

 In December he returned to court and a new condition was added, preventing him from coming within 100m of the Linwood Islamic Centre.

 New charges related to breach of his electronic monitoring conditions were filed against Arps on 8 January 2021, and he was given a March 2021 court date.